1. Support

 2. Click the Add checkpoint button in the location where you want to add a checkpoint.

-To delete a checkpoint:
+To rename a checkpoint:

 Preparing the checkpoint installation